Lee has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and the lore.

 Mass Effect is such a different series, it's amazing.
 But I suppose that's the result of two different teams working on the games.
 Yes, Patrick Weekes was brought over to Inquisition from Mass Effect, and he is now the lead writer of Dragon Age.
 But given the way Inquisition turned out, I'm starting to wonder how different Mass Effect might have been if he had been lead writer . . .
 (I'm thinking not good).

-Shepard says at the end of the first Mass Effect, "Is submission preferable to extinction?" when reasoning with Saren.
+Shepard semi-quotes Saren in Mass Effect 3 when she says to EDI, "Is submission preferable to extinction?"
 The entire series was about the different races getting over their petty crap and learning to work together.
 Basically, it was about overcoming racism.
 Meanwhile, Dragon Age seems to be about normalizing it.
 That codex . . . ugh.

 You could argue that the codex was written by a racist character existing in the world, but when none of the racist characters are ever challenged, it leaves you thinking the writers . . . agree with them.